giucamp/liquid/README.md

 The name in the declaration may be omitted, in which case the variable is unnamed.

 Some corollaries:
-real a * real b is real: multipltying two real  gives a real
+`real a * int b is real`: the product of an int and a real is a real

 Liquid deduces tensor types